TonyDQNguyen/controlled-charging/README.md

  5) getAHMStations.py: Script that queries and returns a dict of all AHM stations along with their respective load and port statuses

+ 6) chargepoint-api-test(2).py: Script used to test and observe Chargepoint API's method calls with different arguments and observe returned data.